Your step-by-step guide through our allocations process

 - your registration date

-You can see your shortlist position online.
+You can see your shortlist position on your online account.

 We match your household size, and any medical or mobility needs, to the home.